SHINGRIX can help protect you against shingles. Start by finding out if you’re at risk.

 • To maximize the protection offered by SHINGRIX, it is important that you get both doses.

-• When you get your first dose, ask your doctor or pharmacist to schedule your next dose.
+• When you get your first dose, ask your doctor, pharmacist, or nurse to schedule your next dose.

-• In clinical trials, SHINGRIX was shown to be over 90% effective at preventing shingles for people 50 years of age and older.
+• In clinical trials, SHINGRIX was shown to be more than 90% effective at preventing shingles for people 50 years of age and older.

 • SHINGRIX is not for the prevention of chickenpox, nor for the treatment or prevention of the pain or symptoms associated with shingles, or its possible complications.

-Ask your doctor or pharmacist to find out if SHINGRIX is right for you.
+Ask your doctor, pharmacist, or nurse to find out if SHINGRIX is right for you.

 Need help remembering your second dose?
 Print a card and make a note of your next vaccination appointment.